 But by the beginning of the 20th Century, the so-called progressive theory of government gained traction and undermined the strict separation of powers established in our Constitution.

-By the time of his first inaugural address, FDR was able confidently – and happily – to announce that the Constitution should be changed.
-He announced that the Depression should be treated “as we would treat the emergency of war” and that “it may be that an unprecedented demand and need for un-delayed action may call for a temporary departure from the normal balance of public procedure.”
+By the time of his first inaugural address, FDR confidently and happily announced that the Constitution should be changed.
+The Depression should be treated “as we would treat the emergency of war” and that “it may be that an unprecedented demand and need for un-delayed action may call for a temporary departure from the normal balance of public procedure.”

 President Roosevelt’s radical departure from the Constitution was anything but temporary.
 And the United States steadily departed from the normal balance of public procedure ever since.